AllanCristiano/encurtadorUrlDesafio/README.md

 ## Configuration

-1. Set the database connection string in the configuration file.
+1. **Database Connection**: Specify the database connection string in the configuration file.
-2. Specify the desired duration for URL validity.
+2. **URL Validity**: Set the desired duration for URL validity.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ## Contributing

-Feel free to open issues or submit pull requests with improvements or fixes.
-For major changes, please open an issue first to discuss what you would like to change.
+We welcome contributions!
+Feel free to open issues or submit pull requests for improvements or fixes.
+For significant changes, please open an issue first to discuss your proposed changes.

 ## Contact

-For any questions or feedback, please reach out to Allan Cristiano da Silva Santos at drmundo920@gmail.com.
+If you have any questions or feedback, please contact Allan Cristiano da Silva Santos at drmundo920@gmail.com.

 ---

-By following the requirements and guidelines mentioned above, you'll be able to implement a functional and efficient URL shortener service.
+By adhering to the above requirements and guidelines, you'll be able to create a functional and efficient URL shortener service.
 Happy coding!